This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 - For men, the AUS pump will be placed in the scrotum.
 Tubing from the cuff is often tunneled down into the scrotum.
-For women, the pump is placed in the labia through a small cut.
-The labia are skin folds found on each side of the vagina.
-Tubing from the cuff and the balloon reservoir will be connected to the pump in the scrotum or labia.
-Your caregiver will check the pump to see that it works properly, and then turns the pump off.
-Your cuts will be stitched closed and covered with bandages.
+For women, the pump is placed in the labia (skin folds found on each side of the vagina).
+Tubing from the cuff and the balloon reservoir will be connected to the pump.
+Your surgeon will check the pump to see that it works properly.
+Then he or she will turn the pump off.
+Your incisions will be stitched closed and covered with bandages.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.

 CONTACT YOUR HEALTHCARE PROVIDER IF: